TUSAIL/PyroclastMPM/README.md

 # Welcome

-PyroclastMPM is an explicit GPU-based Material Point Method (MPM) solver developed by Retief Lubbe.
+PyroclastMPM is an explicit GPU-based Material Point Method (MPM) solver.
 The solver is written in CUDA and C++ with Python bindings and is designed to be fast, modular, and highly extensible.

+# Team

+The software is a research output of the [TUSAIL](https://tusail.eu/projects/esr-12.html) ITN.
+The code was developed by Retief Lubbe in collaboration Hongyang Cheng, Stefan Luding and Vanessa Magnanimo.

 # Motivation